itSFox/TFM2-Chief-Scout/README.md

 ## Native code warning

-The native Chief Scout builds contain executable code files and run inside the game process.
+The Chief Scout builds contain executable code files and run inside the game process.
 Only use mods from authors you trust.

 ## Why keep the HTML Report version?

-The HTML Report version is kept as an alternative workflow.
+The HTML Report version is kept as an alternative workflow rather than simply as a fallback.

-It is useful if you prefer a larger browser-based report with wide tables, report-style browsing, and 14-language report UI.
+It is useful if you prefer a larger browser-based report with wide tables, flexible filtering, report-style browsing, direct player stat previews, and 14-language report UI.

+Because the report runs in your browser, it can also remain visible alongside Teamfight Manager 2 while you scout and compare players.

-The main version of Chief Scout is native for Teamfight Manager 2 0.5.5, while the HTML Report remains available as an alternative.
+The main native Chief Scout remains available for tighter in-game integration, while the HTML Report offers a more spacious scouting workflow.

 ## Source code